-Legend: Wife of famous golfer blurts out on TV that she kisses her husband's balls for luck.
+The wife of famous golfer blurted out on the air that she kisses her husband's balls for luck.
+See Example( s )

 Broadcast history includes a number of legends involving broadcasters who supposedly sneaked onto the air bawdy puns utilizing the duality of the phrase “kissing balls.”
 One of the more well-known examples was commonly attributed to comic Bob Hope during his days as a radio personality: